-Equility is a sport that is performed in symbiosis with your horse.
+Equility is a sport that is performed in symbiosis with a horse.
 It represents and ensures a better understanding of the horse itself, which is essential for achieving better results in other equestrian disciplines.
 Exercises are performed alongside the horse, not on it.

-The Equility Centre Slovenia was established to promote and spread a new approach and view of the horse as a living being that thinks and feels, has an individual personality, character, and mental and intellectual abilities.
+The Equility Centre Slovenia was established to promote and spread a new approach and view of the horse as a living being that thinks and feels, and has an individual personality, character, and mental and intellectual abilities.

 The activities that the Equility Centre Slovenia disseminates are mainly experiences and relationships that occur between people and horses.
-These activities allow for a better understanding between man and horse and promote respect, trust, and cooperation.
+These activities allow for a better understanding between a human and a horse and promote respect, trust, and cooperation.
 Equility is a specific discipline that is recommended everywhere, as it presents and ensures a better understanding of the horse itself, which is a necessity for achieving better results in other equestrian disciplines.
 Equility is accessible to everyone, young and adult, beginners and experienced riders, as well as those who have never ridden before, as the exercises are carried out alongside the horse, not on it.

 Equility is a fun sport consisting of various exercises performed by horses on the instructions of their handlers.
-Leaders guide their horses by voice commands and body language, never by whip or other coercive means.
-Equility not only shows the intelligence of the horse, but also the selfless bond with its leader.
+They guide their horses by voice commands and body language, never by whip or other coercive means.
+Equility not only shows the intelligence of the horse, but also the selfless bond with its handler.
 Tasks are performed in a playful atmosphere, in an atmosphere of emotional connection between horse and handler and in mutual satisfaction.

 Equility offers benefits for both horse and human.